 While this isn’t revolutionary by any means, this upgrade gives you one more thing to test when it comes to ad copy.
 Now you can take those site links to the next level, testing more variations just as you do with the standard ad copy.

 Here at the office we have been talking about how to improve ad copy beyond the best practices.
 One thing we have noted in our research is that too many advertisers have very bland site links.
 This can be especially bad in ecommerce where the sitelinks lead to something generic like shirts or electronics.
 While these are helpful, there is no compelling reason why a user should pay attention to those, many other places sell these items.

 This is the chance to get more creative, are there any special deals on these items, is there a unique selection or is there a way this product solves a need better than another?
 Going back to the shirts examples, there are many shirt variations in both style and quality.
 As a result, most retailers cater to a certain demographic.
 Using the description lines, savvy advertisers can tune their messaging to their demographic, both highlighting their product and reducing the cost of gathering too many of the wrong clicks without any conversions.

-Another quick example would be a hotel ad.
+Another quick example, we got from Roofing websites, would be a hotel ad.
 The advertiser found that highlighting deals worked the best in the ad copy.
 Why not take a chance to test a more emotional angle with the site ink descriptions.
 The user knows he or she is getting a good deal, now sell them on how much they will enjoy the stay.
 Of course more deals in the descriptions could perform better but combining messaging is something you should be testing.